joshnadevireddyD/task/Newtask/README.md

-Retriving Rotten Tomatoes rating fropm OMBD API key
+Retriving Rotten Tomatoes rating from OMBD API

 Objective
-The objective of this documentation is to display the Rotten Tomatoes rating for particular movie name using Programming.
+The objective of this Project is to display the Rotten Tomatoes rating for particular movie name using Programming.

 Introduction